Jpowell94/AnalyticStyle/README.md

   1. German Idealism, British Idealism, and Romanticism.
   2. The critics of metaphysics and "masters of suspicion" including Feuerbach, Marx, Nietzsche,                 Freud, Bergson, and so on.
   3. Germanophone phenomenology and existential philosophy, (Husserl, Max Scheler, Karl Jaspers, and             Heidegger).
-  4. French phenomenology, Hegelianism, and anti-Hegelianism (some of whome are also called                      "Existentialists") including Kojève, Sartre, Merleau-Pont, Levinas, Bataille, and Simon de Beauvoir,        among others.
+  4. French phenomenology, Hegelianism, and anti-Hegelianism (some of whome are also called                      "Existentialists") including Koj?ve, Sartre, Merleau-Pont, Levinas, Bataille, and Simon de Beauvoir,        among others.
   5. Hermeneutics (Dilthey, Gadamer, Ricoeur)
   6. Western Marxism, the Frankfurt school, including Lukacs, Benjamin, Horkheimer, Adorno,                      Marcuse, Habermas, etc.
-  7. French Structuralism and structuralism, including Lévi-Strauss, Lacan, and Althusser
+  7. French Structuralism and structuralism, including L?vi-Strauss, Lacan, and Althusser
   8. Post-Structuralism, exemplified in the works of Foucault, Derrida, and Deleuze
   9. "Post-modernism" here meant to refer to the work of Lyotard, and Baudrillard at least.
   10. Feminism, typofied by thinkers like Irigaray, and Kristeva.